upkie/new_agent/README.md

-This template repository makes it easier to create new agents for [Upkie](https://github.com/upkie/upkie) wheeled bipeds.
+Template repository to create new agents with custom spines for [Upkie](https://github.com/upkie/upkie) wheeled bipeds.

+If you don't need a custom spine, you can implement your agent in Python directly.
+Check out the [MPC](https://github.com/upkie/mpc_balancer) or [Pink](https://github.com/upkie/pink_balancer) balancers for instance.

 ## Getting started